 These scenes leave very little to the imagination and make the harsh realities very feasible in one’s mind.

-As you move through the museum itself, it is laid out in very distinct sections.
+As you move through the War Remnants Museum itself, it is laid out in very distinct sections.

 Some are artefact based while others are heart-breaking exhibitions of photographs taken during the harrowing days of the war from the ground.

 What stuck with me most from our visit, was the images of the innocent children maimed by the dropping of Agent Orange onto Vietnamese soil.
 It would be advised to stay a few steps ahead of children during this tour due to the explicit nature of the material and perhaps be ready to skip past certain elements if necessary.